nethann/betterCanvas/README.md

 - Click + New Access Token

-- Fill in a purpose like "Canvas Viewer App" and optionally set an expiration
+- Fill in a purpose like "Canvas Viewer App" **No need to set expiration & expiration time**

 - Click Generate Token

-- Copy the token — you won’t be able to see it again later
+- Copy the token — you won’t be able to see it again later **Don't share with anyone.
+Keep it to yourself!**